-In addition to receiving pension benefits from the Government Pension Fund, QatarEnergy (formerly Qatar Petroleum), the Ultimate Parent Company, introduced in 2016 a new end of service scheme to employees with Qatar nationality.
+In addition to receiving pension benefits from the Government Pension Fund, QatarEnergy, the Ultimate Parent Company, introduced in 2016 a new end of service scheme to employees with Qatar nationality.
 In accordance with that new scheme, an employee who serves within the Group for 20 years or more receives a lump sum payment on retirement or resignation based on latest salary and number of service years in excess of 20 years.
 The fact that benefit only starts to accrue after 20 years of service means that the benefit formula includes a back-end load and therefore accrual should be made on a straight-line basis over the entire service life.
 Management has concluded that only service after 20 years in the industry leads to benefit and therefore attribution should be in line with the benefit formula in accordance with pension contributions from the General Retirement & Social Insurance Authority.

-21. TRADE AND OTHER PAYABLES
+20. TRADE AND OTHER PAYABLES

-2021 2020
+2022 2021

 QR.'000 QR '000

-Accrued expenses 518,950 417,679
+Accrued expenses 425,246 518,950

 Financial guarantees 400,000 400,000

-Due to related parties (Note 23) 391,717 243,105
+Due to related parties (Note 21) 599,441 391,717

-Trade payables 299,626 97,304
+Trade payables 323,947 299,626

-Provision for social fund contribution 199,004 48,855
+Provision for social fund contribution 210,764 199,004

-Dividend payable 91,758 128,189
+Dividend payable 108,400 91,758

 Due to government 34,289 34,289

-Other payables 55,622 33,608
+Other payables 30,101 55,622

-1,990,966 1,403,029
+2,132,188 1,990,966

-The Group previously issued financial guarantees to some of the lenders of SOLB Steel Company, an associate company, in respect of certain of the associate's borrowings.
+- The Group previously issued financial guarantees to some of the lenders of SOLB Steel Company, an associate company, in respect of certain of the associate's borrowings.
 SOLB Steel Company defaulted on the repayment and breached financial covenants on the loans on which the financial guarantee was issued since 2016.
 The issuance of the guarantee results in a present obligation.
 An assessment has been performed to determine whether it is probable that there would be an outflow of resources to settle the obligation.
 The default on loan repayment and breach of covenants by SOLB Steel Company since 2016 indicated that it was probable that the guarantee will be called upon to settle SOLB Steel Company's obligations.
 Therefore, a provision has been recorded in the Group's financial statements in respect of the guarantee issued.
 As per the terms of the financial guarantees' agreement, the maximum exposure of the Group is QR.
 489 million upon which QR.
-400 million is recognised as a liability.
+400 million is recognised as a liability. - Included in the accrued expenses were certain accruals amounting to QR.
+120.53 million related to cost of certain plant and machineries capitalized in year 2014.
+The accruals were made based on best estimates for final settlement to be agreed with subcontractor.
+However, final settlement with the supplier was not reached and based on legal advice the group reversed those accruals (Note 7).